 10 reasons to test your hormone metabolites

-- The estrogen metabolites show estrogen phase 1 liver detoxification, also known as hydroxylation, and estrogen phase 2 detoxification, also known as methylation.
-We can therefore assess your estrogen detoxification status.
-You can read more about estrogen detoxification here.
+- We can assess your estrogen detoxification status.
+The estrogen metabolites show estrogen phase 1 liver detoxification, also known as hydroxylation, and estrogen phase 2 detoxification, also known as methylation.
+Read more about estrogen detoxification.

 - Understanding both estrogen and progesterone metabolites can help us better understand why you’re experiencing PMS, fertility issues and perimenopause symptoms.